wp-plugins/amr-clearskys-availability-modification-for-27/readme.txt

 1. Unzip the folder into your wordpress plugins folder.
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. For more than 1 property, copy the amr_props_sample.php to amr_props.php, add/deletes line as indicated!
-3. Add  [amr-clearskys-bookings  property=1 months=12] to a page and to reference a single property.
+4. Add  [amr-clearskys-bookings  property=1 months=12] to a page and to reference a single property.
 NB Property must be before month due to way that original logic was coded.
-4. Manage the plugin through the Bookings admin screen.
+5. Manage the plugin through the Bookings admin screen.
 6. Add calendar css to your css.
-7. If you are using the provided css, Check in the Bookings config that the month block has <div class="calendar"><table>{monthblock}</table></div>
+If you are using the provided css, Check in the Bookings config that the month block has <div class="calendar"><table>{monthblock}</table></div>

 == Screenshots ==